Attorney explains the workers’ compensation responsibility of an employer when you’re injured at work in Michigan

 Many employers will keep your job available but will eventually need to fill your position.

-Q. Is my job protected under the workers comp law?
+Is my job protected under Michigan workers comp law?

-A. There is nothing in the workers compensation law that protects your employment.
+There is nothing in the Michigan workers’ compensation law that protects your employment.

 But your employer may have other legal obligations under the Family and Medical Leave Act (FMLA).
 This is a federal law that protects employees with serious health conditions.
 Under some circumstances, your job may be protected and your employer must bring you back to work.

 You may also be protected by an employment or union contract.

 If you believe that you were fired unfairly, it is important to speak with an experienced work comp lawyer to evaluate your situation.
 Call us at (844) 345-0952.
 The call and the advice are free.

 Is it the responsibility of the employer to provide me with health insurance along with Michigan workers’ compensation?